 The outside mesh of the SurfEars, where the sound can pass through and the water can not sometimes broke with the 2.0, but in the new 3.0 SurfEars, the mesh is made with advanced construction behind the mesh so that you can no longer poke a hole in it with your finger.
 Also, the composition of the gel has been changed to close the ear even better for water.
 This prevents hearing damage and bone growth (surfer's ear).

 Another alternative is Doc’s Pro plugs, very affordable earplugs that can easily be adjusted for deviating ears.
 This ear protection is also broadly used by divers and endorsed by multiple ENT doctors.
 The plugs have the asset that they close the ear canal in the auricle, so there is nothing in your ear itself.
-For kitesurfers, there are so-called ‘vented’ caps with a tiny hole in them, so that the cap does not draw a vacuum in your ear.
-You can only use them a few times, though.

 The size of the earplug is crucial (like the size of your kite).
 With the right size, the cap closes your ear properly, and it is in the right place in your ear.
 If you are going to buy a new set of hearing protectors, go to a store where you can try them.
 The majority of earplug brands supply fitting sets so that you walk out of the store with adequate size.
 If you know what size you are wearing, you can order them online too.